Main Line Therapy Solutions, LLC

 Meet Our Clinicians

 To the clinicians at MLTS, nothing is more important than helping our clients access the services they need.
-All of our clinicians are highly trained in their areas of discipline and have various areas of expertise to meet our clients’ goals and unique needs.
+All of our clinicians are highly trained in their disciplines and have various areas of expertise to meet our clients’ goals and unique needs.
 Our bios below will help you to better understand who might be the best match for you.
 Additionally, one of our directors will happily suggest who might be the best fit.

 Anna G. Lipshutz, MSS, LCSW